 - Directory information at Arkansas Tech University consists of the student's name,

 home town, electronic mail address, major field of study, enrollment status (undergraduate

-degrees, honors and awards received.
+teams, degrees, honors and awards received.

 - "Dates of attendance" as used above means the period of time during which a student attends or attended an educational agency or institution.
 Examples of dates of attendance include an academic year, a spring semester or a first quarter.
 The term does not include specific daily records of a student's attendance at an educational agency or institution.